-- Improvement of knowledge and social acceptance.
-Inclusion of FP in health insurance can provide a platform for educating and counseling beneficiaries on the use of FP.
-Its inclusion in health insurance benefits packages can also improve social acceptance of FP.^a - Fulfillment of beneficiaries' health needs.
-When a health insurance benefits package is based on beneficiary needs, there is a greater chance for the success of the insurance scheme because of beneficiary compliance and increased demand and renewal rates of the insurance policy (in voluntary schemes).
+Improvement of knowledge and social acceptance: Inclusion of FP in health insurance can provide a platform for educating and counseling beneficiaries on the use of FP.
+Its inclusion in health insurance benefits packages can also improve social acceptance of FP.65

+Fulfillment of beneficiaries' health needs: When a health insurance benefits package is based on beneficiary needs, there is a greater chance for the success of the insurance scheme because of beneficiary compliance and increased demand and renewal rates of the insurance policy (in voluntary schemes).
 The high rate of unmet need for FP is a red flag that barriers to FP access exist.
-Inclusion of FP, a desired product, could increase the attractiveness of health insurance, making the insurance scheme more feasible to implement and sustain.
+Inclusion of FP, therefore, could increase the attractiveness of health insurance as it includes coverage for a desired product, making the insurance scheme more feasible to implement and sustain.